spsforks/SCons-scons-wiki/SharedLibrarySignatureOverride.md

-scons 0.96 treat dependencies on shared libraries that are generated in a simplistic manner, if the library is rebuilt, any programs that link against it are also rebuilt.
+SCons treats dependencies on shared libraries that are generated in a simplistic manner, if the library is rebuilt, any programs that link against it are also rebuilt.

 Most of the time it is not necessary to rebuild the programs, as changes are usually to the implementation of the source not interface changes.
 In the case of a shared library it is relatively easy to figure out if the change needs a relink by generating a signature based on the actual external symbols published and required by the library.
 This is in addition to the dependencies on the headers, which scons already determines automatically.